Classification of the lunar surface pattern by AI architectures: Does AI see a rabbit in the Moon?: Introduction

-It is usually said that the culture of the Moon rabbit was generated by the similarity between the pattern of the lunar surface and rabbit's shape.
-In phycology, the phenomenon in which we tend to see a face or an object in a similar pattern is called \textit{pareidolia} (e.g., Palmisano et al., 2023; Zhou and Meng, 2020).
-However, it may not be the only reason.
-In cultural anthropology, it has been indicated that the Moon rabbit was caused by the behavior of the two objects (e.g., Thuillard and Le Quellec, 2017; Thuillard, 2021).
-The characteristic behavior of the Moon is that it waxes and wanes (i.e., the Moon appears and disappears cyclically).
-This cyclic change of the Moon can be related to the category of "birth" and "death."
-Rabbit bears many children.
-In other words, rabbit has a behavior to appear cyclically.
-Cultural anthropologists have hypothesized that this similar behavior linked the Moon and rabbit as a common symbol of fertility.
-Actually, in Chinese tradition, the Moon rabbit makes an elixir of immortality.
-While the relation of shape is "static similarity," the similarity between their behavior can be said as "dynamic similarity" (Fig. \ref{origin}).
+It is commonly stated that the culture of the Moon rabbit arose from the similarity between the pattern of the lunar surface and a rabbit's shape.
+In psychology, the phenomenon in which we tend to perceive a face or object in an ambiguous pattern is called \textit{pareidolia} (e.g., Palmisano et al. 2023; Zhou and Meng, 2020).
+However, this may not be the sole explanation.
+In cultural anthropology, it has been suggested that the Moon rabbit was caused by the behavior of these two entities rather than by their visual similarity (e.g., Thuillard and Le Quellec, 2017; Thuillard, 2021).
+A characteristic behavior of the Moon is that it waxes and wanes (i.e., the Moon appears and disappears cyclically).
+This cyclic change of the Moon can be associated with the concept of "birth" and "death."
+The rabbit, known for bearing many offspring, also exhibits a form of cyclic behavior.
+Cultural anthropologists have hypothesized that this behavioral similarity connected the Moon and the rabbit as common symbols of fertility.
+In Chinese tradition, for instance, the Moon rabbit is said to make an elixir of immortality.
+While the shape relationship is a "static similarity," the similarity in behavior can be described as a "dynamic similarity" (Fig. \ref{origin}).

-If we consider the hypothesis that the Moon rabbit is based on the similarity of behavior, one question is how much the color pattern of the lunar surface is similar to rabbit.
-Is the similarity of shape not an important factor in generating the culture of the Moon rabbit?
-This question is also related to how our cultures are generated.
-To answer this question, we have to consider the similarity between rabbit and the lunar surface.
-However, people have biases based on each culture.
-Thus, the comparison of shapes without any bias is a challenging task.
+If we consider the hypothesis that the Moon rabbit is based on behavioral similarity, a question arises as to how closely the color pattern of the lunar surface resembles a rabbit.
+Is the similarity of shape not a crucial factor in the formation of the Moon rabbit culture?
+This question also related to the ways in which our cultures are formed.
+To address this question, we must examine the similarity between a rabbit and the lunar surface.
+However, people have biases influenced by their cultural backgrounds, making unbiased shape comparisons a challenging task.